Time value of time: Create more time in the future by investing it now

 “The best time to plant a tree was 20 years ago.
 The second best time is now”. - Proverb

-Since the concept of time value of money means that you end up with more money in the future, due to investment returns, it follows that time value of time suggests that you earn more time.
-Objectively this seems impossible, as we are endowed with the same hours a day, the same days a week, and so on.
+The concept of time value of money states that by investing money now, you end up with more money in the future.
+It follows that time value of time suggests that you earn more time, by investing time now.
+Objectively, this seems impossible, as we are endowed with the same hours a day, the same days a week, and so on.

-But to use an on-the-nose example for our thought experiment: if one’s ultimate career goal is to become a director by age \(N\), an average amount of time in the industry, and they accomplish that goal by age \(N-2\), could it be said that they have gained 2 years of time?
+But to use an on-the-nose thought experiment: if one’s ultimate career goal is to become a director by age \(N\), an average amount of time in the industry, and they accomplish that goal by age \(N-2\), could it be said that they have gained 2 years of time?

-As is common in my posts, I pose the above example as a simplified exercise.
-There is much more nuance in every person’s life, and in this post I will also discuss how I deal with said nuances when examining which pursuits to invest my present time into.
+I only pose the above example as a simplified exercise.
+There is much more nuance in every person’s life, and in this post I will also discuss how I deal with said nuances when deciding which pursuits to invest my present time into.

 To use the example of this blog, let’s say my goal is to grow the reach to \(N\) (readers, subscribers, etc.).
 I know that week over week, and year over year, as long as I continue to spend several hours weekly creating these posts, I will eventually accomplish my goal of \(N\) reach.

-Here’s where starting now yields more results for me than starting, for example, 5 years later.
-As blog readership grows, more people might recommend it to their friends (and I encourage you to if you found the posts helpful!
-It really helps me keep this blog up.)
-This network effect is compounding in nature - which is what really creates the potentially large gains from investing time now, rather than later.
+In this example, starting now yields more results, than starting 5 years later.
+As blog readership grows over time, more people might recommend it to their friends (and I encourage you to if you found the posts helpful!
+It helps me keep this blog up.)
+This network effect is compounding in nature - which is what creates the potentially large gains from investing time now, rather than later.

 Examples of investment now saving time and effort in the future:

-- I save a large amount of time on outreach to speak at large conferences; there is an increase in inbound invitations.
+- Because I invested a lot of time on public speaking early in my career, nowadays I save a large amount of time on outreach to speak at large conferences due to many inbound invitations.

 - Positive value takes time to accrue.
-I’ve recently had people reach out saying they were inspired to start making video games as a non-programmer, and people who have started using the pomodoro timer with good results; both things that have been mentioned in articles spanning some time back.
+I’ve recently had people reach out saying they were inspired by my blog to start making video games as a non-programmer, and people who have started using the pomodoro timer with good results.
+Both posts were written some time ago.

 One unit invested now means you can’t use that unit on something else